dataactivists/estimating_death_toll_of_war_on_gaza/reports/estimating_death_toll_of_war_on_gaza.md

 Prof Devi Sridhar, chair of global public health at the University of Edinburgh, estimated that the death toll could reach 335,000 by the end of 2024, based on extrapolations from earlier studies and ongoing conflict dynamics.

 Devi Sridhar's [previous estimate](https://www.theguardian.com/commentisfree/2023/dec/29/health-organisations-disease-gaza-population-outbreaks-conflict) was 500.000 by Dec 2024, which she revised based on The Lancet study's estimate.
+She explicitly acknowledged that this revised figure was based on a "very conservative" estimate.

 The Sridhar's estimate has been quoted as the lower bound of the true death toll by [Francesca Albanese, UN Special Rapporteur on occupied Palestinian territories](https://x.com/FranceskAlbs/status/1832060081245929810), who gave a range of 15-20% of the population (386.000-440.000).
-Though Albanese is one of the leading experts on Gaza, and her post, while building on Sridhar's estimate, stands on its own, we chose not to include it as a separate estimate in order to keep with a conservative approach to this article.
+Though Albanese is one of the leading experts on Gaza and her post, while building on Sridhar's estimate, could stand on its own, we chose not to include it as a separate estimate, in order to keep with a conservative approach to this article.

-Explicitly described as an underestimate.

 ## Reconciling the estimates

-We reviewed the estimates made in the last year by researchers from London School of Hygiene and Tropical Medicine, Johns Hopkins Center for Humanitarian Health, University of Edinburgh, Birzeit University, among others.
-After extracting their estimates, we drew a trendline through the estimates to reconcile their estimates.
+We reviewed the analyses linked above and, after extracting the figures, drew a trendline to reconcile the estimates.
 The code, data, and charts are available on [GitHub](https://github.com/dataactivists/estimating_the_death_toll_in_gaza/).
 Here's the resulting chart:

 ![](../charts/official_vs_estimates.png)

 Compare with the chart given in the introduction: these estimates dwarf the official counts, and yet **every estimate provided here is *explicitly* described as "*conservative*" by its authors**.
-The reasons for this are multiple: the While extracting estimates, we also chose the lower bounds whenever a range was given.
+The reasons for this are multiple: challenges in data collection, the potential for underestimation in conflict zones, as well as the political climate.
+While extracting estimates, we also chose the lower bounds whenever a range was given.

 To repeat: the red line you see in this chart, which indicates that the death toll today is nearing 200,000 dead, is extrapolated from the **most conservative estimates**, for a conflict that is already deadly beyond comparison across a range of lenses.